Winter Packing List: How To Avoid Freezing To Death

 Winter Base Layer

-If it’s not extremely cold – you might want to use a short-sleeved shirt instead for your base layer.
-I normally wear an old running shirt if I want something short-sleeved.
+If it’s not extremely cold, you might want to wear a short-sleeved shirt instead as your base layer.
+I normally wear a Merino wool hiking shirt if I want something short-sleeved.

 Winter Middle Layer

-I use my Marmot Hybrid jacket (fleece and down) as a middle layer or a good fleece.
-Many times when I’m snowshoeing, I wear my Marmot Hybrid jacket as my top layer because snowshoeing will keep you warm in general… so you normally don’t need a top layer!
-Some of my other mid-layer favorites are my favorite Jack Wolfskin down pullover or other fleece half zips – I have a variety of them!
+If it’s really cold, I will use my Fjallraven puffy jacket as a middle layer, and I’ll use a wind jacket as a top layer over it.
+However, if I’m doing something active, then I’ll use it as a top layer because being active outdoors will keep you warm in general… so you normally don’t need a top layer!
+Some of my other mid-layer favorites are my favorite Smartwool Smartloft jacket or other Smartwool half zips – I have a variety of them!

-Another alternative is the great new line of heated clothing… that’s right, this is clothing that runs on batteries!
+Another alternative for a winter mid-layer is the great new line of heated clothing… that’s right, this is clothing that runs on batteries!
 Thanks to advances in conductive thread heating technology – we can now have a variety of heated clothing!
-I’ve been testing products from Gobi Heat recently, and I must say they are great!
+I’ve been testing products from Gobi Heat recently.
 Battery life is around 10 hours, and you can use various heat settings.
 The items are washable, and the battery is easily rechargeable at night.
 This Gobi Heat Sahara Jacket would be a great mid-layer for Alaska!

 Great for a layer under your favorite winter coat.